 On any tour in South America, you will want to visit Peru.
 Peru is one of the most biodiverse countries on the planet and the country is divided into three very different zones.
-When you arrive into Peru, you will land in Lima the capital of the Andean country.
+When you arrive in Peru, you will land in Lima the capital of the Andean country.
 Lima is located on the coast of Peru and is a thriving city that is a great mix of old and new.
 The other area that you should consider is the Amazon Jungle regions of Peru for a large dose of nature.
-The highlands of Peru are on every bodies to do list when they visit Peru.
+The highlands of Peru are on everybody’s to-do list when they visit Peru.
 One of the most popular places to visit is the Inca citadel of Machu Picchu.
 Thousands visit the site every year and the site can get a little crowded.
 Here we will give you some tips for climbing Machu Picchu, what to expect and what to do at Machu Picchu.

 The Inca ruin of Machu Picchu is located in the Sacred Valley on the edge of the Amazon Jungle.
 The temperate can vary from day to day.
 Therefore, some great Machu Picchu weather tips are you will most likely get some rain and then it will be sunshine so when you go to Machu Picchu take clothes for every type of weather.

 Machu Picchu Train tickets are available for those who do not have time to do the trek.
-From the Imperial city of Cusco the journey takes around four hours, travel through the Sacred Valley of the Inca surrounded by the Andes Mountain range.
-The train arrives into the village below Machu Picchu, Aguas Calientes.
+From the Imperial city of Cusco, the journey takes around four hours, travel through the Sacred Valley of the Inca surrounded by the Andes Mountain range.
+The train arrives in the village below Machu Picchu, Aguas Calientes.
 To get to Machu Picchu you need to take a bus up a zigzagging road until you reach the gates of Machu Picchu.

-Once you have entered Machu Picchu, there is much to see and many stair to climb.
-Climbing Machu Picchu is challenge made more difficult by the crowds that gather there every day.
+Once you have entered Machu Picchu, there is much to see and many stairs to climb.
+Climbing Machu Picchu is a challenge made more difficult by the crowds that gather there every day.
 If you have the time go to Aguas Calientes the day before you plan to visit.
 Stay the night in one of the many hotels near Machu Picchu and go up to the gate early to avoid some of the day-trippers that arrive by train for the day.

 Getting to Machu Picchu early, you can also see the wonderful sunrise from the Sun Gate.
 Here was the main entrance to the site and the views especially on a clear day are fantastic.
 From here, the hikers on the Inca Trail enter the site so be careful to let them pass on your way up and your way down.